centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 #### Description

-This widget provides information on the reliability (MTBF) and maintenability (MTRS) of your critical IT services and applications, represented in Centreon BAM.
+This widget provides information on the reliability (MTBF) and maintainability (MTRS) of your critical IT services and applications, represented in Centreon BAM.
 Additional information such as current status, availability, number of events or last state change are also provided to help in decision-making.
 Data is shown as a top N aggregate